 A few years ago there was an article in Allure about Donatella Versace and her perfume collection.
 It has been haunting perfume nuts ever since, and even more so after Vogue published a photo of (what I assume to be) part of this collection, which you can see in this Blogdorf Goodman post.
 For many of us it's not so much about the bottles as it is about the display.

 Perfume storage has always been a popular topic on the discussion boards.
 Do you keep the boxes?
 How do you control the temperature in the room?
 How do you protect the precious ones from light?
-Bottles and boxes come in so many sizes it's hard to find a good storage system that accommodate them all.
-And as I've long discovered, a deep cabinet swallows the bottles up and makes it hard to find what you're looking for at a given moment.
+Bottles and boxes come in so many sizes it's hard to find a good storage system that accommodates them all.
+And as I've long discovered, a deep cabinet swallows the bottles up and makes it hard to find what you're looking for at a given moment without accidents.

 While I still hope to either get a custom-made furniture at some point or find a fabulous antique (I've been searching high and low for the last couple of years), I have to admit I already bought a backup Bertby, planning for a future expansion of the collection.
 Uncle Serge is still churning the juice, after all.

 Bertby glass door cabinets ($99.99) are available from Ikea stores (can't be purchased online, though).